kubernetes/kubernetes/staging/src/k8s.io/client-go/examples/create-update-delete-deployment/README.md

 ## Cleanup

-Successfully running this program will clean the created artifacts.
+Successfully running this program will clean the created resources.
 If you terminate the program without completing, you can clean up the created deployment with: